-A note on terms:
+A note on wording:

 Breast cancer can affect anybody, and everybody is welcome in CoppaFeel!’s community.

 We’re actively inclusive in our language and we ask people how they want to be described.

-The word ‘chest’ is inclusive of all bodies and genders.
-When we need to be clinically accurate we use the word ‘breast’.
 You might prefer to call your chest something else, and that’s ok!

 Breast pain (mastalgia) is very common.
 There are lots of reasons why you might have breast pain.
 On its own it is very rarely a sign of breast cancer.